demaryland/docker-linux-training/README.md

-# 🐳 Docker & Red Hat Enterprise Linux Learning Journey
+# 🐳 Docker & Ubuntu Linux Learning Journey

 **From Windows to Containers: A Hands-On Learning Adventure**

 Welcome to your journey from Windows IT professional to Linux container expert!
-This course is designed specifically for IT operations team members who are comfortable with Windows environments and want to master Docker containers on Red Hat Enterprise Linux (using UBI9).
+This course is designed specifically for IT operations team members who are comfortable with Windows environments and want to master Docker containers on Ubuntu Linux, while learning how concepts translate to RHEL-based systems.

 ## 🎯 Course Overview